shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

     token.mint(token_id=0, address=tom.address, amount=10, metadata = sp.map({"": sp.utils.bytes_of_string("ipfs://bafkreifrve4w57gccc546mnhdzxoyjfcse2pajplxsqe5u3fjnclaakloi")})).run(sender=admin)
 ```

 Let's test the transfer entry point also.
-For transfer, we will be using the batch*transfer helper defined in the FA2 standard.
-It will take the from* and txs arguments. txs is the array of transactions which contains the to\_ address, amount and token_id.
+For transfer, we will be using the batchtransfer helper defined in the FA2 standard.
+It will take the from_ and txs arguments. txs is the array of transactions which contains the to\_ , amount and token_id.
 Here, we are sending 2 token from tom to jerry.

 ```python